leelasmelser/essays/digMockup/digmed/README.md

 #### 1944
 - April 5th - Emilio Segre receives the first sample of plutonium from the Oak Ridge reactor and discovers that the fission rate is too high for a gun-type weapon.
-- July 4th - Oppenheimer reveals Segre’s measurements and the development of a gun-type plutonium weapon.
 - July 17th - The Thin Man gun-type is abandoned, as it is impractical to use with plutonium, making an implosion-type weapon, the Fat Man bomb, a top priority.
 Research on a uranium gun-type continues with Little Boy, a gun-type using Uranium-235 at Clinton Engineer Works in Oak Ridge, Tennessee.
 - September 22nd - The first Radioactive Lanthanum (RaLa) Experiment with a radioactive source takes place at Los Alamos.
 - September 26th - The largest nuclear reactor, the B Reactor, goes critical at the Hanford Site.
 - November - Samuel Goudsmit concludes that German scientists didn’t make substantial progress towards nuclear bombs or reactors, as the programs were not a high priority.

 #### 1945
-- January 7th - The first RaLa test using exploding-bridgewire detonators occurs.
 - February 2nd - The first plutonium created at the Hanford Site arrives at Los Alamos.
 - April 27th - The first meeting of the Target Committee at Los Alamos occurs to determine potential locations to bomb in Japan, such as Kyoto, Hiroshima, Yokohama, the Kokura Arsenal, and Niigata.
 - May 7th - Germany surrenders.